lablnet/PHP-Hashing/readme.md

     'threads' => 2,
 ]);
 ```

+> For more information on these options, check out the  [official PHP documentation](https://secure.php.net/manual/en/function.password-hash.php).
+>
 ### Verifying A Password Against A Hash
 The `verify` method allows you to verify that a given plain-text string corresponds to a given hash
 ```php